Murillo out to make Barcelona stay permanent

+Jeison Murillo is looking to ensure Barcelona make his move from Valencia permanent after the defender arrived at Camp Nou on loan.

-With Samuel Umtiti still recovering from injury and Thomas Vermaelen expected to be out until January, Barca has moved quickly to reinforce their defence heading into the second half of the season.
+With Samuel Umtiti still recovering from injury and Thomas Vermaelen expected to be out until January, Barca have moved quickly to reinforce their defence heading into the second half of the season.

 And Murillo, who impressed on loan at Valencia last term before signing on a permanent deal from Inter, has been drafted in on a temporary basis.